Less is Enough: Synthesizing Diverse Data in LLM Feature Space with Sparse Autoencoders: Impact Statement

-\item \textbf{H--J. Experimental Setup and Implementation.} \hyperref[app:exp_setup]{Section H} introduces the four tasks and their benchmark datasets, metrics, and evaluation protocols; \hyperref[app:training_details]{Section I} details the SAE pretraining data, objective, and optimization settings; and \hyperref[app:details_unintended_features]{Section J} describes how SAE features are interpreted from activating spans and how relevant and irrelevant features are identified using structured rubrics.
+\item \textbf{I--K. Experimental Setup and Implementation.} \hyperref[app:exp_setup]{Section I} introduces the four tasks and their benchmark datasets, metrics, and evaluation protocols; \hyperref[app:training_details]{Section J} details the SAE pretraining data, objective, and optimization settings; and \hyperref[app:details_unintended_features]{Section K} describes how SAE features are interpreted from activating spans and how relevant and irrelevant features are identified using structured rubrics.

-\item \textbf{K. Additional Experimental Results.} \hyperref[app:additional_results]{Section K} provides complementary results that further validate our conclusions across different tasks, training settings, evaluation protocols, and transfer scenarios.
-It includes experimental analysis for RQ1 and RQ2 on all tasks, head-only training under a frozen backbone, detailed RewardBench sub-task results under LoRA fine-tuning, and additional analyses on (i) missing-feature patterns across model families, (ii) performance--capacity trade-offs under different training scales, (iii) robust evaluation for behavior steering, and (iv) steering stability across synthetic datasets.
-Finally, we analyze cross-model transfer by varying the feature source model, synthesis generator, and downstream backbone, revealing a \textit{weak-to-strong} effect where features from a weaker teacher can still yield strong gains on a stronger student, and we further demonstrate iterative \textit{self-improvement} by mining missing features from a trained model (Round 1) and targeting them in a second synthesis round (Round 2).
+\item \textbf{L. Additional Experimental Results.} \hyperref[app:additional_results]{Section L} provides supplementary experiments that validate the robustness, generality, and limitations of FAC Synthesis.
+It includes analyses for RQ1 and RQ2 on all tasks, human verification of feature annotations, annotation-noise robustness, SAE training sensitivity, comparisons between binary and continuous FAC variants, and dense embedding coverage baselines.
+It also reports head-only and LoRA fine-tuning results, detailed RewardBench sub-task results, behavior-steering robustness, training-scale analysis, cross-model transfer, iterative \textit{self-improvement}, and preliminary results on GSM8K and LiveCodeBench.

 \end{itemize}